Tampa Bay Buccaneers vs. Buffalo Bills NFL Week 14 Odds, Plays and Insights - NewsBreak

 - Buccaneers games have an average total of 50.8 points this season, 2.7 fewer than Sunday's over/under.

-- The 48.2 PPG average total in Bills games this season is 5.3 points fewer than this game's over/under.
+- In 2021, games involving the Bills have averaged a total of 48.2 points, 5.3 fewer than this game's set over/under.

 Buccaneers stats and trends

-- In Tampa Bay's 12 games this season, it has six wins against the spread.
+- Tampa Bay has six wins against the spread in 12 games this year.

-- The Buccaneers are 5-5 ATS when favored by 3.5 points or more this season.
+- This season, the Buccaneers have an ATS record of 5-5 in their 10 games as a favorite of 3.5 points or more.

-- Tampa Bay's games this year have eclipsed the over/under six times in 12 opportunities (50%).
+- Tampa Bay's games this year have hit the over on six of 12 set point totals (50%).

-- Tampa Bay is 6-6 against the spread and 9-3 overall this season when the team puts up more than 16.3 points.
+- Tampa Bay is 6-6 against the spread and 9-3 overall in games when it scores more than 16.3 points.

-- When Tampa Bay totals more than 272.3 yards, the team is 6-6 against the spread and 9-3 overall.
+- Tampa Bay is 6-6 against the spread and 9-3 overall when the team churns out over 272.3 yards.

-- The Buccaneers have 16 giveaways this season, while the Bills have 26 takeaways.
+- This year, the Buccaneers have 16 turnovers, 10 fewer than the Bills have takeaways (26).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Tampa Bay's matchup with the Bills.